-Men and women go blind at nearly the same rate.
-But in low-income countries, a large majority of those who receive treatment are men.
+Women are 12% more likely to have vision loss and 8% more likely to be blind compared to men.
+Men and women lose their vision at nearly the same rate but in low-income countries, a large majority of those who receive treatment are men.

 The disparity is especially drastic among children, where girls make up 2 out of 3 children living with treatable blindness.